freeCodeCamp/freeCodeCamp/docs/how-to-make-contribution-to-codebase.md

    This step **will sync the latest changes** from the main repository of freeCodeCamp.
 It is important that you rebase your branch on top of the latest `upstream/main` as often as possible to avoid conflicts later.

-   Update your local copy of the freeCodeCamp upstream repository:
+   Update your copy of the freeCodeCamp upstream repository:

    ```console
    git fetch upstream